riakhaitan/tp/docs/DeveloperGuide.md

 **Aspect: Motivation**

 There had been many cases in our initial user survey where the users were finding it hard to remember all the commands.
-Hence, the team came up with the solution of the `help` command.
+Hence, the team came up with a solution of the `help` command.
 This command allows the user to check the usage of all commands or one particular command easily and makes the usage of the app easier and more user-friendly.

 **Aspect: Maintainability**